 Tutorial: Style layers in a web scene

-This tutorial shows you how to use the to style in a web scene.
+This tutorial shows you how to use the Scene Viewer to style feature layers in a web scene.
 The layers are created from the Los Angeles GeoHub dataset.

 Prerequisites